scrapinghub/webstruct/docs/intro.rst

   features, html-based features and gazetteer-based features (GeoNames_ support is built-in);
-* convert these features to the format sequence labelling toolikits accept (only Wapiti_ CRF toolkit support it built-in at the moment, but support for other toolkits like CRFSuite_ and seqlearn_ is planned).
+* convert these features to the format sequence labelling toolikits accept (only Wapiti_ CRF toolkit support it built-in at the moment, but helpers for other toolkits like CRFSuite_ and seqlearn_ are planned).

 Unlike most NER systems, webstruct works on HTML data, not on text data.
 This allows to easily use HTML structure as features, and also